JohnW876/gift-shack/TESTING.md

 Screenshots

-**7.As a shopper, I want to be able to find out about the store’s returns policy so that I can be reassured when deciding to make a purchase.**
+**12. As a site user, I want to be able to have my own user profile so that I can see my order history and know that my payment info is saved.**

 These user's needs are met via:
 * Page/Feature